m-wynes/Classifying_HER2_Expression/README.md

 Additionally, the Multiclass ROC Curve figures show that each class achieves an AUC score ≥ 0.95 in both the training and validation sets.
 This performance metric further indicates that the model performs well and can adequately predict HER2 expression levels.

+## Related Inference Repository
+A separate repository containing the deployment-oriented inference pipeline for this model can be found here: https://github.com/m-wynes/HER2_Classifier